macnaileth/mapconnect/readme.txt

 /tsu-mapconnect/v1/area/activity/<activity> => retrieves an area by activity

+SHORTCODE:

+If WP Classic is used, the map app can be placed using the WordPress Shortcode API.
+Use the following code:

+[mapplication base_url="<Base URL to be used>" metadata_url="<URL to the metadata REST API route>" database_url="<URL to your Postgres SQL DB for geometry data>" colors=[<Not used atm>]]

+For most cases, it will be sufficent to place the shortcode like this: [mapplication].
+Advanced users who would like to build their stuff themsselves also refer to Kerstin Huppenbauers nextjs-dimb repo for the map application found here: https://github.com/khuppenbauer/nextjs-dimb

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/tsu-mapconnect` directory, or install the plugin through the WordPress plugins screen directly.